-If you’re not in immediate need of crisis counseling support and would like to contact the Helpline for other reasons, send an email.
+If you’re not in immediate need of crisis counseling support and would like to contact us for other reasons, send an email.
 Contact us for:

 - Provider inquiries.
 Providers with specific inquiries about technical assistance and support, requests for materials, and exploring collaborations are encouraged to send an email.

-- Complaints.
-To file a complaint about your experience reaching out to the Helpline, send an email describing your experience and SAMHSA will look into the matter.
+- Feedback.
+To provide feedback about your experience reaching out to the Disaster Distress Helpline, send an email describing your experience and SAMHSA will look into the matter.
 Please include your name and preferred contact information if you wish to receive a reply.

 - Social media inquiries.
-Email us with questions about the Helpline’s use of social media.
+Email us with questions about the Disaster Distress Helpline’s use of social media.

 - All media inquiries.
-Members of the media with questions about the Helpline are encouraged to call the SAMHSA Media Services Team at 1-240-276-2130.
+Members of the media with questions about the Disaster Distress Helpline are encouraged to call the SAMHSA Media Services Team at 1-240-276-2130.

-Helpline staff appreciate hearing from people about their experiences.
-SAMHSA takes feedback about Helpline services, whether it is positive or negative, very seriously.
+Our staff appreciate hearing from people about their experiences.
+SAMHSA takes feedback about our services, whether it is positive or negative, very seriously.

 SAMHSA also encourages public promotion of the Disaster Distress Helpline.
-Anyone can use the Helpline logo and telephone number on their website and link to the Helpline’s materials and social media properties.
+Anyone can use the Disaster Distress Helpline logo and telephone number on their website and link to the Disaster Distress Helpline’s materials and social media properties.